 continuing a legacy

-Seven Springs has been home to a legacy of families for nearly 300 years.
+Seven Springs has been home to a string of notable Virginia families for nearly 300 years.
 Brett and Robert Hunnicutt are continuing this great legacy, running Seven Springs Farm and Historic Venue as a family owned business.
-The father and son duo are no stranger to working together, having run a successful construction company together for over 15 years.
-They are excited to begin a new adventure at Seven Springs, combining their love for history, local food culture, and community.
+The father and son duo are no stranger to working together, having run a successful construction company for over 15 years.
+They are excited to begin a new adventure at Seven Springs, combining their love of history, local food culture, and community.

 SEVEN SPRINGS IN THE PRESS